Chorizite/Chorizite.Plugins.MSBuildTasks/README.md

     - PackageId (`manifest.name`) when `ChoriziteSetPackageMeta` is True
     - Authors (`manifest.author`) when `ChoriziteSetPackageMeta` is True
     - Company (`manifest.author`) when `ChoriziteSetPackageMeta` is True
+ - When building with Visual Studio:
- - Copy the plugin after build to the chorizite plugins directory
+    - Copy the plugin after build to the chorizite plugins directory when `ChoriziteCopyPluginOnBuild` is True
+    - Create a manifest.dev.json that points to your project directory for hot-reloading rml assets when `ChoriziteGenerateDevManifest` and `ChoriziteCopyPluginOnBuild` are both True

 ## Build task properties:
 ```xml